Michelle Ye Hee Lee

-Michelle Ye Hee Lee (born June 13, 1988) is an American journalist who is currently serving as the Tokyo bureau chief of The Washington Post.
-She is also the current president of the Asian American Journalists Association.
+Michelle Ye Hee Lee (born June 13, 1988) is an American journalist who is the Tokyo bureau chief of The Washington Post as of 2020.
+She previously served as the president of the Asian American Journalists Association.

 Early life

 Lee was born in 1988 in Seoul.
 She and her mother immigrated to the United States in 1995, initially settling in Warren, Ohio before moving to Guam, where she spent much of her childhood.
 Lee became interested in journalism after attending a writing camp at Duke University.
 At the age of 15, she worked as an intern with Pacific Daily News through the "VIBE" high-school internship program.
 She attended and graduated from the Academy of Our Lady of Guam, an all-girls Catholic high school in Hagåtña.

 In 2008, she was an intern at Creative Loafing, an Atlanta-based publisher of a monthly arts and culture newspaper/magazine.
 A year later, she became an intern at Chicago Tribune.
 She graduated from Emory University with a Bachelor's degree in International Studies and English in 2010.
 During her time in Emory, she served as editor-in-chief of the student newspaper The Emory Wheel from 2009 to 2010.
 She was naturalized as a U.S citizen in 2011.